|

 That the square of the hypothenuse

-is equal to the square of the two sides, is a statement which expresses a
+is equal to the square of the two sides, is

 relation between these figures.

-of this category are discovered by the mere operation of thought.
+discovered by the mere operation of thought.

-Though there never was a circle or triangle in nature,
+a circle or triangle in nature,

-truths demonstrated by Euclid retain
+truths demonstrated by

-their material certainty through factual evidence.
+Euclid retain their material certainty through factual evidence.

-Matters of fact are
+Matters of fact are accepted

-accepted rather than ascertained;
+rather than ascertained.

-the negation of every
+The negation of every

 matter of fact is a possiblity, conceived by the mind with the same